Donate Your Donation Matters

 Honorariums are a generous way to honor an individual and are often given to remember birthdays and other important life events.
 Honorees will be notified of the gift (without disclosing the gift amount) to let them know you have made a donation in their name.

 Memorials are a profoundly generous way to honor and acknowledge the death of a loved one.
 Memorials are made in the name of the deceased, and notification is sent to the designated family member, with no mention of the amount of the gift.
+If you are interested in a memorial brick, click here.

 Planned Giving and Estate Gifts